jamesplease/redux-resource/docs/guides/labels.md

 Labels are a way to keep your requests organized.
 In resourceful-redux, all resources of the same type are kept in a single Array.
-This solves the problem of having multiple copies of a resource in two different places: each resource can be found in exactly one place in the store.
+This solves the problem of having multiple copies of a resource in two different places: each resource can be found in exactly one place in the state tree.

 This can cause a problem of keeping track of requests.
 For instance, if a user runs two searches for books, how can you keep track of which books were returned